Benefits of a Medspa vs. Day Spa Q&A

 InShape Medical offers a wide range of medical services that will boost your confidence and health.
 We offer a variety of medspa services including laser hair removal, botox, medical weight loss, IV vitamin therapy, non-invasive body contouring, and more.
-Call us or book an appointment.
+Visit InShape Medical and meet Dr. Joshua Dobstaff to get our med spa treatments.
+For more information, contact us or book an appointment.
 We are conveniently located at 107 Edinburgh S. Drive, Suite 215 Cary, NC 27511.

 Table of Contents:

 Med spas and day spas can offer some of the same treatments such as massages and facials, but they are actually quite different.
 A med spa has to be owned by or associated with a licensed medical professional such as a dermatologist or plastic surgeon and employ highly educated and trained practitioners to perform the more advanced and complex treatments.
 They can perform both invasive and non-invasive treatments that are medical in nature, such as Botox, microdermabrasion, laser hair removal and many other services that are not available through a traditional day spa.
 Due to the higher risk of complications or infections from the treatments offered at a med spa, they require the oversight of a medical professional to ensure that the procedures are being performed accurately and safely.
 Med spas will also have more stringent business licensing and health and safety measures to adhere to for the safety of their clientele and staff.
 Both med spas and day spas will have a warm, welcoming atmosphere to make the clients feel at ease during their visit.
 Choosing whether to visit a med spa or a day spa will be based on your needs and what you are looking to get out of your visit.
 Their services offered will be quite different so you will need to do your research ahead of time to make sure the spa you are visiting can perform the treatment you are looking for.